-Type of Review Goal Frequency Responsible Person Additional risk -mitigation measures Compliance to SWMS requirements and the CEMP and any relevant subplans.
-Daily informal monitoring by Site Supervisor and site team Weekly using Environment Inspection Checklist Environmental Advisor / Project Manager (PM) Housekeeping Tidy work site with no litter and all waste contained in appropriate containers.
+Type of Review Goal Frequency Responsible Person Noise and Vibration Reduce the impact of noise and vibration on sensitive receivers Maintain compliance with the Project Noise and Vibration Management Plan As per Appendix A of the Construction Noise and Vibration Monitoring Guideline of City and Southwest Construction Noise and Vibration Strategy (SM ESST-210) Environmental Advisor / Project Manager (PM) Refer to SM CEMF Section 9 Construction Noise and Vibration Management Additional risk -mitigation measures Compliance to SWMS requirements and the CEMP and any relevant sub- Daily informal monitoring by Site Supervisor and site team Environmental Advisor / Project Manager (PM) plans Weekly using DG- ZH-FM116.2 Environment Inspection Checklist Housekeeping Tidy work site with no litter and all waste contained in appropriate containers.
 Containers to be emptied and disposed of at appropriate intervals.
-Compliance with all Sub Plans Daily informal monitoring by Site Supervisor and site team Weekly using Environment Inspection Checklist; Environmental Advisor / Project Manager (PM)
+Compliance with all Sub Plans Daily informal monitoring by Site Supervisor and site team Weekly using DG-ZH-FM116.2 Environment Inspection Checklist Environmental Advisor / Project Manager (PM)